holydiver71/kollector-scum/add-release.md

 1. **Manual Data Entry**: Complete form-based data entry
 2. **Discogs API Lookup**: Automated data retrieval from Discogs API by catalog number

+**Key Feature**: Automatic creation of new lookup entities (artists, labels, genres) when not present in database.
+User reviews and confirms before submission.

 **Branch**: `feature/add-release`
 **Start Date**: October 18, 2025
 **Last Updated**: October 20, 2025
 **Status**: Phase 2 (Backend) Complete ✅ - 64 tests passing

+---

+## Critical Workflow: Handling New Lookup Entities

+When adding a release from Discogs (or manual entry), new artists/labels/genres/countries/formats/packaging may not exist in the database:

+1. **User Action**: Search Discogs or enter data manually
+2. **System Detection**: Identify which lookup entities are new (not in DB)
+   - Artists, Labels, Genres, Countries, Formats, Packaging
+3. **Preview & Highlight**: Show user what will be created
+   - Example: "This will create: 2 new artists, 1 new label, 1 new country"
+4. **User Confirmation**: User reviews and confirms creation
+5. **Atomic Creation**: Backend creates new lookup entities + release in single transaction
+6. **Purchase Info Prompt (Optional)**: After release created, prompt for purchase information
+   - User can "Skip for Now" or "Add Purchase Info"
+   - If adding: collect store, price, currency, date, notes
+   - Can create new store if not in list
+   - Updates release with PATCH request
+7. **Success Feedback**: "Release added + created 2 new artists, 1 new label, 1 new country"
+   - If purchase info added: "Release added!
+Purchase info saved."

+This ensures:
+- No orphaned or invalid foreign key references
+- User knows exactly what's being added to the database
+- Duplicate detection (case-insensitive matching for all lookup types)
+- Transaction safety (all-or-nothing)
+- Low-friction workflow (purchase info is optional)

+**Lookup Types with Auto-Creation:**
+- ✅ Artists (from Discogs or manual)
+- ✅ Labels (from Discogs or manual)
+- ✅ Genres (from Discogs or manual)
+- ✅ Countries (from Discogs or manual)
+- ✅ Formats (from Discogs or manual)
+- ✅ Packaging (from Discogs or manual)
+- ⚠️ Stores (manual entry only, not from Discogs, created during purchase info step)

 ---